 - Disable or turn off sharing for all of your serial and USB ports.
 You can disable access to USB and serial ports by navigating to the settings of your virtual machine and disabling the USB and serial controllers.
 Most applications also offer settings to disable USB and serial port access.

 - Disable file and printer sharing on your host machine.
 Certain viruses are known to exploit the file and printer sharing network feature.
 You can disable file and printer sharing on Windows computers by navigating to Settings > Control Panel > Network and Internet > View network status and tasks > Change advanced sharing settings > Turn off file and printer sharing.

 - If you need to connect to the internet, use a wireless hotspot.
 If you connect your virtual machine to your usual home network, you’re exposing all of your other devices to viruses.
-By tethering your virtual machine to a hotspot, you have the option of turning off the hotspot and eliminating internet access at any time.
+By tethering your virtual machine to a hotspot, you can turn off the hotspot and eliminate internet access at any time.